-Your boat is equipped with a VacuFlush marine head system as standard equipment.
-VacuFlush systems use a small amount of water (one pint to one quart) and vacuum which is generated by the 12-volt vacuum pump to flush.
-The toilet is connected to the pressurized fresh water system.
-Using fresh water results in less odor in the head compartment.
+Your boat is equipped with a VacuFlush marine head system in each head compartment as standard equipment.
+VacuFlush systems use a small amount of water (one pint to one quart) and vacuum which is generated by the 12-volt vacuum pumps to flush.
+Each toilet is connected to the pressurized fresh water system.
+Using fresh water results in less odor in the head compartments.

-To use the toilet, make sure the Head System and the Water Pump breakers on the cabin DC panel are on.
-Then add water to wet the bowl by depressing the foot activated flush lever slightly until the desired water level is reached.
-Flush the toilet by activating the flush lever all the way for approximately three seconds or until contents clear the bowl.
+To use the toilet, make sure both Head System breakers and the Water Pump breaker on the cabin DC panel are on.
+Then add water to wet the bowl by depressing the foot activated flush lever slightly on the aft head or the pressing the "Add Water" switch in the head control panel for the forward head until the desired water level is reached.
+Flush the toilet in the aft head by activating the flush lever all the way for approximately three seconds or until contents clear the bowl.
+Flush the toilet in the forward head by pressing the "Flush" switch in the head control panel for approximately three seconds or until the contents clear the bowl.
 A sharp popping noise is normal when the vacuum seal is broken and flushing action begins.
 It is also normal for a small amount of water to remain in the bowl after flushing.

-The waste is transferred into the holding tank where it remains until it is pumped out by a waste dumping station or the overboard macerator discharge system.
+The waste is transferred into the holding tank where it remains until it is pumped out by a waste dumping station or the optional overboard macerator discharge system.
 The waste moves through a one-inch opening in the toilet base.
 Incoming air fragments the waste as it passes through the base opening.
 This process eliminates the need for macerators or mechanical motors in the toilet base.